Mammography - the best method for early detection

 By: Victoria Heren, M.D.

 October is breast cancer awareness month.
 It’s a time to pull together and do all that we can in the battle against the disease that is the second most common cancer in women (the first is melanoma).
 The lifetime risk of a woman developing breast cancer is nearly one in eight (about 13 percent).
-It is estimated that in 2009, there will be 192,370 new cases of breast cancer diagnosed in the U.S.

-Some good news: There are currently 2.5 million breast cancer survivors in the U.S. The best way to fight breast cancer is to detect it early; and one of the best methods of early detection is with a mammogram.
+The best way to fight breast cancer is to detect it early; and one of the best methods of early detection is with a mammogram.
 Research has shown that mammography can increase breast cancer survival.

 The American Cancer Society recommends a baseline mammogram for all women at age 35.
 This baseline mammogram gives a reference for comparison in later years.
 Most women should begin the practice of an annual mammogram starting at age 40.

 A mammogram can detect abnormalities long before they can be felt through self-examination.
 Breast lumps can be identified on a mammogram up to two years before they can be felt manually.